Exodus of Iranian Jews: Main exodus late 1970s to 1990s

+According to the Jewish Telegraphic Agency, Jewish flight from Iran began in earnest after the May 1979 execution of Habib Elghanian, a philanthropist and leader in Iran's Jewish community, on false charges of spying for America and Israel.
+The execution of Albert Danialpour case on 5 June 1980, further encouraged emigration.
+According to activist Frank Nikbakht, Jews sought to escape the country's strict sharia laws, which were designed to humiliate and disadvantage the Jewish population.

 Some sources put the Iranian Jewish population in the mid- and late 1980s as between 50,000 and 60,000.
 An estimate based on the 1986 census put the figure for the same time period, at approximately 55,000.
 For the 1990s there has been more uniformity in the figures, with most sources since then estimating roughly 25,000 Jews remaining in Iran.

 Many Iranian Jews chose to immigrate to the United States and have built large communities in Los Angeles, Miami, Texas, and New York.
-According to the 2010 Foreign Born Population Survey, an estimated 100,000 Iranian Jews are currently living in Los Angeles alone.
-At first, Iranian Jews did not receive a warm welcome from the other Jewish groups living in the United States.
-Most of these Jews are Ashkenazi, while Iranian Jews are Mizrahi, and they do not share the same culture or some of the same tradition.
+According to the 2010 Foreign Born Population Survey, an estimated 100,000 Iranian Jews are currently living in Los Angeles.
 These new Iranian Jewish communities in the United States have thrived and have become great centers of Jewish learning and study for all Jews.
 The Iranian Jewish communities in the United States have kept many of their traditions alive through the teaching of Sephardic Jewish customs in schools and synagogues across the United States.
 Iranian Jews living in the United States have also helped to bring other Jews from Iran and other parts of the world into the United States so they can escape religious persecution and harassment as well.

 The migration of Persian Jews after the Iranian Revolution has generally been attributed to fear of religious persecution, economic hardships and insecurity after the deposition of the Shah regime and consequent domestic violence and the Iran–Iraq War.